-The Company holds interests in two mineral properties in the Northwest Territories being the Yellowknife Lithium Project and the Cali Project, and three mineral properties in Quebec, the Rupert Project, the Pontax Project and the Moyenne Project.
-Key agreements for each are described in further detail in the section below.
+The Company holds interests in three mineral projects in the Northwest Territories, the Yellowknife Lithium Project ("YLP"), the Cali Project and Other NWT Projects acquired in the North Arrow transaction, as well as three mineral projects in Quebec referred to as the Rupert Project, the Pontax Project and the Moyenne Project.
+At present, the Company's mineral properties are not at a commercial development or production stage.